se2p/pynguin/README.md

 Testing software is often considered to be a tedious task.
 Thus, automated generation techniques have been proposed and mature tools exist—for statically typed languages, such as Java.
-There is, however, no fully-automated tool available that produces unit tests for general-purpose programs in a dynamically typed language.
+There is, however, no fully automated tool available that produces unit tests for general-purpose programs in a dynamically typed language.
 Pynguin is, to the best of our knowledge, the first tool that fills this gap and allows the automated generation of unit tests for Python programs.